-19.34 The USSD 2005 Report, published on 8 March 2006, recorded that:
+19.30 The USSD 2005 Report, published on 8 March 2006, recorded that:

 "In May [2005] Herat University expelled two students and had them arrested following a classroom discussion in which they debated the role of Christianity in Muslim society.
 The students were detained for more than three months until the AIHRC intervened and had both released and reinstated at the university.
 However, police did not drop charges against both students, and at year's end the case remained ongoing."
-[2a] (section 2a)
+[2e] (Section 2a)

-- 19.35 In March 2006 numerous news agencies, including BBC News [25t], reported on the case of Abdul Rahman, an Afghan who faced execution in Afghanistan under Sharia law for converting from Islam to Christianity unless he reconverted to Islam.
+19.31 In March 2006 numerous news agencies, including BBC News [25t], reported on the case of Abdul Rahman, an Afghan who faced execution in Afghanistan under Sharia law for converting from Islam to Christianity unless he reconverted to Islam.
 On 30 March 2006, Times Online reported that "Mr Rahman became a Christian while working for an aid group helping Afghan refugees in Pakistan 15 years ago.
 He lived in Germany before returning to Afghanistan, where he was detained when his relatives told authorities that he had converted to Christianity after a dispute involving two daughters."

-Following his release from prison due to pressure from Western countries and doubts about his mental state, Mr Rahman was in Italy where he had been granted asylum.
-[68a] - The decision to release Mr Rahman provoked anger in Afghanistan and Mr Rahman's release was criticised by the leader of the lower house of parliament, Yunus Qanuni, who told the assembly that he should not be allowed to leave the country.
-[68a] The Guardian reported on 28 March 2006 that "Around 1,000 protestors marched through the northern city of Mazari-Sharif, chanting 'Death to Christians' and 'Death to America' after court officials announced they were dismissing the case."
-[18e] - 19.37 "While President Karzai defended the release of Abdul Rahman, [former] Chief Justice Fazl Hadi Shinwari complained that Islamic laws were being ignored in Afghanistan and some government officials were not upholding Islamic values.
+Following his release from prison due to pressure from Western countries and doubts about his mental state, Mr Rahman was granted asylum in Italy.
+[68a]

+- 19.32 The decision to release Mr Rahman provoked anger in Afghanistan and was criticised by the leader of the lower house of parliament, Yunus Qanuni, who told the assembly that he should not be allowed to leave the country.
+[68a] The Guardian reported on 28 March 2006 that "Around 1,000 protestors marched through the northern city of Mazar-i-Sharif, chanting 'Death to Christians' and 'Death to America' after court officials announced they were dismissing the case."
+[18e] - 19.33 "While President Karzai defended the release of Abdul Rahman, [former] Chief Justice Fazl Hadi Shinwari complained that Islamic laws were being ignored in Afghanistan and some government officials were not upholding Islamic values.
 The Taliban issued a statement that claimed the release of Rahman was a conspiracy masterminded by foreign forces."
-(World Evangelical Alliance, 7 April 2006) [82b] - 19.38 The Guardian article of 28 March 2006 stated that the Rahman case had put President Karzai in a difficult position: "He relies on the support of western nations who ousted the hardline Taliban regime in 2001, but is also wary of offending religious sensibilities in Afghanistan."
-[18e] - 19.39 It was widely reported that the Rahman case had aroused much international debate regarding tensions in Afghanistan between Islam, democracy and human rights.
+(World Evangelical Alliance, 7 April 2006) [82b] - 19.34 The Guardian article of 28 March 2006 stated that the Rahman case had put President Karzai in a difficult position: "He relies on the support of western nations who ousted the hardline Taliban regime in 2001, but is also wary of offending religious sensibilities in Afghanistan."
+[18e] - 19.35 It was widely reported that the Rahman case had aroused much international debate regarding tensions in Afghanistan between Islam, democracy and human rights.
 For example, on 29 March 2006, the Institute of War and Peace Reporting stated that "The contradiction is enshrined in Afghanistan's new constitution.
 Article Seven states that the country supports the Universal Declaration of Human Rights, with its unambiguous mandate of religious freedom.
 But Article Three states just as clearly that Islamic law takes precedence over any other legal considerations."
-[73x]

-19.40 On 22 March 2006, Radio Free Europe/Radio Liberty (RFE/RL) reported that:
+[73x] Whilst UNHCR's December 2007 'Eligibility Guidelines' report that "The imprisonment of Abdul Rahman reflects concerns regarding the tensions between Sharia and statutory laws, the capacity of the judiciary, the role of clerics in the judiciary and the application of the death penalty."
+[111] (p41) - 19.36 On 22 March 2006, Radio Free Europe/Radio Liberty (RFE/RL) reported that: